chinamike65/hugo-tuolesi/content/book6/book6en.md

 Some essential Dharma-doors cannot be written if Buddhas and Bodhisattvas do not allow them to be written.

-There are these three conditions to write a book and say it, and you can't write it indiscriminately.
+There are these three conditions to write a book and teach it, and you can't write it indiscriminately.

 There are two types of writings, general commentaries on sutras and practice rituals.